Dana Air Flight 0992: Engine failure

 The crew of Flight 0992 had reported dual-engine failure just minutes before it crashed onto the packed residential area of Iju-Ishaga.
 Crash site inspection confirmed that both engines had not generated much power as the observed damage was consistent with low-to-no RPM at the time of impact.
 Further examination was therefore needed to confirm the source of the failure.
 As the engines were overhauled by the Miami-based Millenium Engine Associates Inc, both engines were sent to the United States for a teardown.

 During the teardown of both engines, investigators discovered several fractures in the fuel lines of the left engine.
 The fuel feeder lines had fractured flush, exhibiting shear lips.
 The primary fuel manifold had bent downwards.
 The secondary fuel manifold had twisted.
 Its fuel transfer tube had nearly blocked the flow of the fuel, reducing the diameter of the fuel nozzle.
 On the right engine, the secondary fuel manifold had collapsed and there were fractures on the primary fuel manifold.
 The fuel lines of both engines had also fractured and bent on its fittings, the No.5 and No.6 fittings.

 The AIB wanted a closer examination on the engines.
-Subsequently, the engines were shipped back to Lagos but Millenium only sent the left engine, while the right engine was not shipped back for unknown reasons.
-As AIB conducted tests on the left engine, metallurgical analysis on the manifolds revealed that both of the manifolds had been overstressed.
+Subsequently, the engines were shipped back to Lagos but Millenium only sent the left engine, while the right engine was not shipped back, for reasons unknown.
+As the AIB conducted tests on the left engine, metallurgical analysis on the manifolds revealed that both of the manifolds had been overstressed.
 Despite the findings, there was no evidence that the fracture had occurred prior to the crash.
 Combined with the absence of the right engine, the team hit a dead end.
 They eventually began to shift their attention towards the fuel pumps.